 This development effort is to begin updating the existing Long Range Transportation Plan (Connect Central Virginia 2045) to the new horizon year 2050.
-Staff will select a consultant to collaborate with this effort.
+This activity will be executed through a consultant-led effort and supported by CVTPO staff.
 The update will include developing goals, objectives, improvements, strategies, performance measures, and prioritization efforts.
 The LRTP update will utilize the Lynchburg Travel Demand Model, developed in consultation with area locality, Transportation Technical Committee (TTC), and Virginia Department of Transportation and Virginia Department of Rail and Public Transportation stakeholders to incorporate population, household, employment data changes within the CVTPO Traffic Analysis Zones (TAZ), and adopted by the CVTPO, November 21, 2024.